stevenkaras/Sublime-Triage/README.md

 These are good ideas of things to start helping out with:

 - check if an external triage script is installed and invoke external tool
-- command for creating a new entry with todays date at top
+- add support for code fences
+- add more tests for syntax highlighting
 - command for formatting triage file

 # License